pieberrykinnie/3010-discussion-qna/notes.md

 # Discussion Questions

-Questions are organized by per-week materials.
+Questions are organized by topics.

 ## Resource Discovery